 When a dog is threatened or wishes to be threatening, the hair stands up on his back and he bars his teeth.
+He may also growl.
 When a cat is threatened, his hair is apt to stand out over his whole body while he hisses.
 When a bird is threatened, it fluffs it’s feathers.

 It’s the same reason that a cop who wants to intimidate stands with his or her feet wide apart and elbows sticking out.